Hallon14/GameJamSep2025/README.md

     - Kolla bugg med piercande fiendeprojektiler. *Solved*
     - Kamerarörelser - follow-kamera istället för parentad kamera?
     - Hit indicators. ( For all enemies and allies)
+    - Sounds
+    - Better transitions (Otto has an idea about this)
+    - Deathanimations?
+    - Particles for projectiles.
+    - Credits
+    - Stats display (On death and complete game)